Infidelity and divorce mediation.

 - As feelings of guilt or remorse present themselves during negotiation, a mediator can help to explore financial distribution using the law, not emotions, to guide the process.

 - Equitable distribution is established according to state law.

-- Custody of the children is determined in the best interests of the children.
+- Custody schedules and parenting agreements are determined by the parents, according to the best interests of the children.

 Through the use of mediation and the support of additional professionals, a couple can maintain greater control over themselves as individuals, as well as the process itself, and the future of their family.
 The skills learned and utilized in the mediation process will continue to serve the parties as they create a new story as coparents.
 And the children of parents who mediate a divorce are often subject to far less stress than those who find themselves weaponized as part of a bitter battle.

 Some Key Points: